 New Mexico Mounted Patrol Troopers may be called out by the Governor, the Chief of the State Police, or by any local or county police agency.
 The Las Cruces troop of the New Mexico Mounted Patrol serves law enforcement agencies around Southern New Mexico.

-When on duty, NMMP Troopers assume the SAME authority and accept the control of the agency for which they are working for.
+By state statute, when on duty, NMMP Troopers assume the SAME duties, powers, and authority and accept the control of the agency for which they are working for.
 When requested by other agencies, NMMP Troopers augment their full time staff and assist these officers in the performance of their duties.